|No no no. That's WOW.|

 I can't tell you how many writers I know who've told me they wished they'd just been a patent clerk or gone into construction so that they could come and not be revolted by the idea of writing for another few hours.

-No one is suggesting you don't progress and develop, but the goal is to do so in a way that works you UP your skill tree, not to take every random opportunity because you might develop as a writer.
+No one is suggesting you pass up opportunities, but the goal is to do so in a way that works you UP your skill tree, not to take every random opportunity because you might develop as a writer.
 If you want to write about the robot wars on Khyron Beta Prime, joining a writers group for sci-fi writers two towns over (even though the drive is an hour each way) might be a better use of your time and effort than a paid internship at your local paper.

 Disclaimer: If the kind of writing you're doing makes you happy, then you're not really stuck.
 If you can make a lot of money writing, and come home and write some more, then rock, rock on!
 I know a tech writer who can demand some fucking serious money, and then does their fiction writing at night without missing a beat.